About Marietta, Ohio

 One of the major attractions of Marietta’s housing market is the opportunity to live in a restored historic home in Marietta’s downtown (or to restore one yourself).
 Washington County offers many opportunities for home buyers to purchase acreage for those desiring more elbow room.

 Marietta prides itself in educational opportunities.
 Marietta College is among the oldest liberal arts colleges in the country.
-With over 1,300 full-time students, Marietta College offers a variety of bachelors degrees and masters degrees, with programs in petroleum engineering, education, and many other traditional liberal arts majors.
+With over 1,300 full-time students, Marietta College offers a variety of bachelors and masters degrees, with programs in petroleum engineering, education, and many other traditional liberal arts majors.

 Located in downtown Marietta, the college campus displays architectural beauty and provides modern amenities for its students.
-The recently-built Dyson-Baudo recreational facility and Ban Johnson Field House offer a world class fitness facility complete with weight rooms, an indoor track, racquetball courts, and a climbing wall.
+The Dyson-Baudo recreational facility and Ban Johnson Field House offer a world class fitness facility complete with weight rooms, an indoor track, racquetball courts, and a climbing wall.
 Marietta College offers a limited number of community memberships each year for non-students to enjoy these facilities as well.

 Marietta is home to Washington State Community College, among the finest technical colleges in Ohio.
 Washington State offers specialized certificates and associate degrees in nursing, physical therapy, radiology, computer programming, broadcasting, automotive engineering, industrial technology, social services, criminal justice, and many others.
 Washington State is located on a 280-acre campus within Marietta’s city limits and boasts large, modern facilities.